 Post-Workout Recovery: Noradrenaline and Cold Water Immersion

 If you are interested in maximizing your workout recovery, cold water immersion is a fast solution for pain relief.
 Research shows that noradrenaline levels increase during the initial few minutes when you submerge in cold water, providing a natural remedy for discomfort.
-By stimulating both noradrenaline and dopamine, cold water can help alleviate joint and muscle pain, facilitating accelerated muscle repair.
+By stimulating both noradrenaline and dopamine, cold water can help alleviate joint and muscle pain, facilitating accelerated muscle repair as the cold also decrease TNF-alpha.
+TNF-alpha is a marker for the inflammatory response.
+By lowering inflammation from a workout, you decrease soreness and pain, which gives better performance ability the next day.
+This is why top athletes always cold plunge after a hard training.

 Cold Water Immersion for Chronic Pain Management